YoannBourdet/react-redux-experiment/README.md

 ## Introduction

-Experimentation with React Redux and Material UI.
+Experimentation with React, Redux and Material UI.